-255 Police Organization and 3 Credit Hours Administration 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying
+3 Credit Hours 255 Police Organization and Administration 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying scores on ACT or COMPASS tests

 The administration of police-line operations including patrol, the investigative functions, traffic, vice control, youth services and non-crime functions are emphasized.
 The purpose of this course is to have the student understand the administrative role a police department has in order to provide police services to a community.